Editor’s Note: This post was updated on November 23, 2018, for accuracy and comprehensiveness. It was originally published on May 3, 2017.

 There’s no such thing as the perfect method in creating meal plans.
 Some prefer the old-fashioned way with their trusty Moleskine journal while others swear by their favorite meal plan app.
 Meanwhile, there are individuals who enjoy DIY meal plans, but there are also folks who would rather have someone else do it for them.

 Spending too much time jumping from one system to another and going back to square one every single week will only stall your body recomposition progress.
-Before you get burned out with your constant shuffle between meal planning systems, pick one and stick to it for a least a month or two and tweak as you go.
+Before you get burned out with your constant shuffle between meal planning systems, pick one method and stick to it for a least a month or two and tweak as you go.

 If you find yourself stuck in your eat less, move more philosophy but don’t see the results you want, sticking to a sustainable meal plan may be what’s missing.
 Apart from helping you accomplish your body composition goals more quickly, it can help you tackle other priorities in your life by not having to constantly worry about what to eat.

 At the end of the day, there’s nothing worse than coming home late from work and ordering pizza for the fourth time in a week.
 You know you should be eating something more nutrient-dense, but you console yourself by saying that you didn’t have a choice.
-The truth is you do have a choice if you intentionally take time to create a meal plan that truly works for you.
+The truth is you do have a choice if you intentionally take time to create a meal plan system that truly works for you.
 Once you make this change – who knows? – you just might be pleasantly surprised the next time you check your body composition progress.

 Kyjean Tomboc is a nurse turned freelance healthcare copywriter and UX researcher.
 After experimenting with going paleo and vegetarian, she realized that it all boils down to eating real food.